guws0/guws/GUWS constitution.md

             8.5.2.
 Shall aid other committee members if required
             8.5.3.
 Shall help evaluate accessibility of events
             8.5.4.
 Shall aid the membership on matters for which they are able
         8.6.
-Book Club Officer
+Ordinary Committee Member
             8.6.1.
-Shall manage and facilitate the society book club, if and when such a club exists
+Shall assist the committee in the general running of the society and its events, filling roles as needed.

 10. **CONSTITUTIONAL AMENDMENTS**
         9.1.
 The membership may make constitutional amendments at the AGMs and EGMs